jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 * Let's create a simple version of that using Leaflet's Pop-Up feature.
 * We can call the `.bindPopup()` method on the marker we already made.
 * If we want our pop-up to automatically render upon page load, we can append it with `.openPopup()`.

+not related to this content, but I have struggled with configuring the map itself, like scroll zoom and showing/hiding controls. maybe a link to configuration steps?

 ```js
 // Our marker